-A COVID-19 signage campaign is underway on both campuses and consists of the installation of traditional signs, as well as messaging on social media.
+A COVID-19 signage campaign was completed on both campuses and consists of the installation of traditional signs, as well as messaging on social media.
 Signage reminds the community members of the importance of their continued adherence to best practices and reinforces the training they received.
 Signage also informs the general public of temporarily restricted access to UNE facilities.
+A secondary and complementary COVID-19 signage campaign is currently underway.